Julie Hambleton

 Eating Whole Grains

 Refined grains are called refined because they have had a lot of parts of the grain removed.
 This is done to give them a finer texture and longer shelf life.
 They have had the healthy parts of the grain, such as the bran and germ, removed, leaving just the sugary starchy part.
-Think white bread, white rice, most pastas, crackers, and most pre-packaged grain-based carbohydrates.
+Think white bread, white rice, most kinds of pasta, crackers, and most pre-packaged grain-based carbohydrates.
 Whole grains, however, have not gone through that process.
-This means the nutrient and fiber-providing parts of the grain are included, whether left whole or ground into a flour.
-These include whole grain bread, oats, and yes – brown rice.
+This means the nutrient and fiber-providing parts of the grain are included, whether left whole or ground into flour.
+These include whole grain bread, oats, and yes-brown rice.

 Coronary Heart Disease is a huge problem in the United States.
 Every 34 seconds, someone dies from it in the US.
 In 2020, it was responsible for one in five deaths.
 Of those deaths, two of every 10 were people less than 65 years of age.
 (5) This is a problem that affects all of us, either directly or someone we care about.
 To protect your heart, focus your diet on: